Clashes erupt inside the al-Aqsa mosque after Israeli forces enter - KTVZ

 The statement added that the “rioters” were detained and one Israeli police officer was wounded in the leg by stones.

+The incident came in the middle of the Muslim holy month of Ramadan, which has seen hundreds of thousands of worshipers offer prayers at al-Aqsa.
+Jews are set to celebrate Passover on Wednesday evening.

-Palestinian Prime Minister Mohammad Shtayyeh condemned the actions of the Israeli police in a statement released by his office on Wednesday.
-“What is happening in Jerusalem is a major crime against worshipers,” said Shtayyeh.
+It prompted condemnation from Palestinian leaders and other Arab countries.
+In a statement Wednesday, Palestine’s Prime Minister Mohammad Shtayyeh condemned the actions of the Israeli police, saying: “What is happening in Jerusalem is a major crime against worshipers.”

 “Israel does not want to learn from history, that Al-Aqsa is for the Palestinians and for all Arabs and Muslims, and that storming it sparked a revolution against the occupation,” Shtayyeh added.